RodrigoJacquesW/learning_git_project/README.md

-Small project made while reading learning git book.
+small project made while reading *learning git* from o'reilly.
-Used to practice basic git commands and workflow.
+used to practice basic git commands and workflow.